What matters operationally

 Building access limitations

-Small lifts, stair-only access, key collections, and concierge desks add handling stages.
-Booking lift slots, reserving a goods route, and staging items by floor reduce queueing and re-handling.
+Smaller lifts, stair-only access, key collections and concierge desks all add handling stages.
+Booking lift slots, reserving a goods route and staging items by floor reduce queueing and re-handling.

 Route predictability and delays

-Unplanned detours through narrow streets or low bridges force slow driving and fewer safe stopping points.
+Unplanned detours through narrower streets or low bridges force slower driving and fewer safe stopping points.
 A mapped fallback route prevents last-minute loops that stretch the schedule.

 Vehicle suitability and access

-Large vans are efficient for volume but can struggle on tight turns or short forecourts.
+Larger vans are efficient for volume but can struggle on tighter turns or shorter forecourts.
 Match vehicle size to street geometry and doorway alignment to avoid multi-point turns or distant set-downs.

 Parking and permit constraints